LenneDalben/StardewValleyModsGPL/It Takes a Village/[CP] It Takes a Village - Class Events/README.md

 1. Install <a href="https://www.nexusmods.com/stardewvalley/mods/2400">SMAPI</a> (version 3.9.3 or higher)
 2. Install <a href="https://www.nexusmods.com/stardewvalley/mods/1915">Content Patcher (CP)</a> (version 1.21.0 or higher)
 - Optional: Install <a href="https://www.nexusmods.com/stardewvalley/mods/8626">Custom Companions (CC)</a> (version 1.4.3 or higher)
-3. Download the mod from ModDrop (link TBD) and unzip the mod folders into Stardew Valley/Mods.
+3. Download the mod from <a href="https://www.moddrop.com/stardew-valley/mods/1489386-it-takes-a-village-class-events">ModDrop</a> and unzip the mod folders into Stardew Valley/Mods.
 - If you do not use CC, you can delete that folder from your Mods folder.
+- If you use Lasting Conversation Topics and want the add-on to override the Minimum Days Between Lessons setting, download and unzip the add-on.
 4. Play the game using SMAPI!